cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 \end{equation}
-$M_{ij}^B(x,y,0)$ is the stress from the vertical (Boussinesq) load evaluated at $z=0$, and $T_{ij}$ is the tectonic stress component, which we neglect in the present calculations. **DO WE WANT TO COME BACK TO THIS?
-WE SOLVE FOR TECTONIC STRESS BUT THEN ASSUME IT IS ZERO?**.
+$M_{ij}^B(x,y,0)$ is the stress from the vertical (Boussinesq) load evaluated at $z=0$, and $T_{ij}$ is the tectonic stress component, which we neglect in the present calculations.

 ## Numerical implementation

 Topography was taken from the CGIAR-CSI v.4 release [@jarvis2008srtm]